 The tradition at Denison of celebrating Commencement outdoors began nearly 50 years ago, giving students, faculty, parents and friends the opportunity to savor the beautiful campus on a spring day in Granville.

 The Department of Communication offers more than 40 courses that present considerable breadth and depth in the areas of rhetoric, media studies, and human communication.
 We provide a range of resources and programs for students including academically rigorous classes, opportunities to work closely with professors on research, creative teaching that often includes service learning, regular research colloquia and guest speakers, a national honorary society, and more.

 *E-waste recycling is brought to you through a partnership with Ohio Drop Off.
 Electronics can only be collected at the Denison Recycling Center Monday-Friday from 6:30am – 3:00pm.
 Recycling Center located on Pearl St. in Granville, Ohio.

 The John W. Alford Center for Service Learning facilitates opportunities for Denisonians to engage meaningfully in community service and service-learning.

-With a commitment to excellence, the mission of Information Technology Services is to support the goals of the college through technology services and innovation in partnership with the broader Denison community.
+With a commitment to excellence, the mission of Information Technology Services (ITS) is to support the goals of the college through technology services and innovation in partnership with the broader Denison community.